 In this picture, the anyonic condensate forms a shell-like structure that nucleates at the core and grows outward during collapse.
-We postulate that it ultimately expands to match the black hole’s horizon area, encoding all physical information in its internal fusion degrees of freedom.
-While the details of the condensate’s formation lie beyond the scope of this work, and would require a complete theory of quantum gravity, we focus here on its properties, assuming such a phase has formed and stabilized.
+We postulate that it expands to match the black hole horizon area, encoding the physical information of the black hole in its internal fusion degrees of freedom.
+Our approach builds on the success of topological quantum computation and non-Abelian anyon models as frameworks for encoding and manipulating quantum information \cite{kitaev2003fault,nayak2008non}.
+The horizon is therefore treated not merely as a causal boundary, but as a physical substrate supporting a condensate with protected fusion degrees of freedom.
+This yields a finite, discrete Hilbert space consistent with black hole entropy and allows evaporation to proceed through information-carrying transitions of horizon microstates.
+Unlike approaches based on holography \cite{hooft1993dimensional,susskind1995world} or near-horizon entanglement \cite{almheiri2013black}, our model anchors black hole microstructure in a condensed-matter-like phase transition governed by topological order \cite{levin2005string}.